Martyna Wojciechowska: Personal life

 Wojciechowska has a daughter, Maria (born 17 April 2008).
 Maria’s father, Polish scuba diver Jerzy Blaszczyk, who was separated from Martyna at the time, died in 2016.
 In 2015, rumors grew around Wojciechowska’s possible health problems.
 She lost around 20 kg and the media speculated that she had a tropical disease.
 Wojciechowska wrote an official public statement in which she asked the media to respect her privacy.
 She did not name the illness, but denied the rumors claiming that it was malaria.

 In September 2016, she mentioned on her official Facebook page that she had had a serious motorcycle accident in which she ended up with a broken collarbone.
 A week later she was back at the set of ‘Woman at the edge of the world’ which caused her further health complications and she had to have another operation.
 The new season had to be postponed.
 In October 2016 Wojciechowska announced that TVN was going to run half of the season, using all the episodes she managed to record before the accident.

 Sports career

 Wojciechowska has been a licensed racing driver since the age of 17.
-In 2002, she took part in Paris – Dakar Rally and finished it as the first Polish woman and the first woman from Middle-Eastern Europe.
+In 2002, she took part in Paris – Dakar Rally and finished it as the first Polish woman and the first woman from Central Eastern Europe.

+Recognition as a role model

+In 2018, Mattel announced the creation of a Shero Barbie doll with Wojciechowska's image for her contributions to "breaking stereotypes and inspiring women and girls around the world" to pursue their dreams.
+She is the third Polish woman to have one alongside Anita Włodarczyk and Iwona Blecharczyk.